thinksoftware/meteor-mongo-direct/README.md

 Updated to work with Meteor 1.0.

-Extends `Meteor.Collection` on the server with direct access calls to the MongoDB driver.
+Extends `Mongo.Collection` on the server with direct access calls to the MongoDB driver.

 - `directFind(selector, options)`
 - `directFindOne(selector, options)`